ils-mac/TR-Inversa/unidad5/semana14/traducción-modismos-mexicanos.md

 ## Traducir en variantes del inglés estadounidense

-Al traducir el español hablado al inglés estadounidense...
+Al traducir el español hablado al inglés estadounidense... you may feel tempted to adopt one of the many American English varieties used in the United States.

+### What to Watch and Read

+-

 ## Recursos Lingüísticos